Rx Kids FAQ

 Answers to questions about how to sign up, eligibility, documents that are needed, cash prescription delivery, contacting program staff, and more, are available by visiting the Rx Kids application page at this link and clicking the “Frequently Asked Questions” button.
 Find answers to other common questions below.
 If you have additional questions that you can’t find the answers to, please visit our Contact page and reach out to our team directly.

-How can you find out if you reside in a current Rx Kids municipality?
+How can you find out if you reside in a current Rx Kids community?

 How does this program help families and communities?

-For most people, a child’s birth is a joyous event.
-For too many families, though, income plunges, and poverty spikes right before a child is born and remains high throughout the first year.
+For many families, income plunges, and poverty spikes right before a child is born and remains high throughout the first year.
 These first months of life are critical for a baby’s development; it’s also when their families are struggling the most.
 Cash prescriptions help families make ends meet, enabling them to meet basic needs.
 By increasing economic stability, housing stability, food security and nutrition, and healthcare uptake, these payments can improve infant and maternal health and wellbeing, and even longer-term outcomes.

 A place-based program, delivering cash to every mother and infant has the potential to not only improve individual outcomes but also to increase economic activity and create a multiplier effect that benefits the community as a whole.